20 off the Beaten Path Travel Destination Ideas

 Travel Destinations in Asia

-Asia: always far, and always the best.
+Asia is always far for American travelers and it’s always the best.

 With big crowds going to Thailand, Japan and Bali (Indonesia), wouldn’t it be cooler to go where fewer visitors dare to venture?